chippy1402/obsidian-otd-photo/README.md

 - Use Hazel or Lightroom to export photos into `Journal_Photos/YYYY-MM-DD` automatically
 - Combine with Templater to insert the block dynamically (not required)
 - Use it for habit tracking, visual memory, travel journals, etc.
+- Things to do,
+- Add more Gallery Options

 ---